pipiyi2000/Fintech545/Week02/README.md

-This is the readme file including lists of libaries needed and requirements to run the code.
+This is the readme file including lists of libraries needed and requirements to run the code.
+Libraries: numpy, scipy, pandas, statsmodels, matplotlib
+Requirements: No specific requirements.
+Could directly run.